 Mission Santa Inés was founded as the 19th mission in Alta California.
 It is located in what is today the town of Solvang.

-For a general overview of daily life for native people at the California missions, read Indian Life at the California Missions.
+For more details about the daily life and jobs of native people at the California missions, read Indian Life at the California Missions.